kw-soft/kw-soft.github.io/_tabs/resume.md

 : Certified in CompTIA PenTest+ (2024)
 : Instructor/Trainer for IT specialist system integration (2023)

+### *System Engineer - (Freelancer), ToLe Software Solutions*
+*2022 - 2024*
+: Conception, setup, and operation of the infrastructure : Development of CI/CD pipelines for the automated deployment of microservices : Implementation of monitoring, logging, and alerting solutions : Containerization & orchestration

 ### *Staff Sergeant, BMVg*
 *2012 - 2023*
 : Control and Reporting Centre & Air traffic control